Code-Institute-Submissions/Trash-Tournaments/README.md

 + What is culturally appropriate and would content type would be relevant?

-    **Strategy for requirement**: Establishing a solid brand image from the Discord's ethos, active players and purpose creates the welcoming environment for new users.
+    **Strategy for requirement**:

+    Establishing a solid brand image from the Discord's ethos, active players and purpose creates the welcoming environment for new users.
 This paired with people who are looking to improve provides a mentally positive and encouraging environment associated with the brand.
-I’ve added a quick overview of the about page on the homepage to further reinforce that environment.
+I have added a quick overview of the about page on the homepage to further reinforce that environment.

     People playing [Rocket League](https://www.rocketleague.com/) either own a console, pc or both.
 66.6% (console) of players may not own a PC/laptop.
 This is an important consideration as this is potentially 2/3rds of the target audience.
 Due to this the website will be constructed with a mobile first design approach to utilize the time a potential user spends on the site by providing only the essential information whilst maintaining the style, layout and intuitive browsing.
 This allows all users (mobile, tablet, PC) to receive a similar but optimized experience which maintains the brand image across all devices.
 The navigation menu will be central fixed to the top with taglines to provide additional info; however on mobile devices the menu will collapse into a ‘hamburger’ icon as these devices have less screen real estate.
 All versions will include eye catching fonts, a fitting colour scheme (active pages, links, hovers, etc) and utilizing modern conventions consistently to maintain a satisfying user experience.
 Using a sleek design will catch the attention of new visitors as it looks professional and provides a positive brand image.